Buying a second hand outboard? Here’s what to check first. - GT Marine

 8. Run the motor and place your hand on the cylinder head and exhaust plates.
 They should feel very warm, not hot to touch.

-Once you’ve performed these checks you can me pretty confident that the motor is sound.
-However there are additional checks that should be carried out by a mechanic before you buy.
+Once you’ve performed these checks you can be pretty confident that the motor is sound.
+For added peace of mind a pre purchase inspection by a qualified outboard mechanic will ensure you’re buying a right.

 Join our crew